What is personalized cancer care?

 What are biomarkers?

 The word “biomarker” can refer to many different compounds in the body that indicate something about your health.
-When people refer to cancer biomarkers, they are usually referring to proteins, genes, and other molecules at the genetic and molecular level that affect how cancer cells grow, multiply, die and respond to other compounds in the body.
+When people refer to cancer biomarkers, they are usually referring to proteins, genes, and other molecules at the genetic and molecular level that affect how cancer cells grow, multiply, die, and respond to other compounds in the body.
+More recently, the global signature landmarks of the cancer cell genome, e.g. the total tumor mutational load and genome instability status, have been included as potential biomarkers to guide immunotherapy.
 Biomarkers provide a number of key indicators to doctors and their patients.
-The discovery of biomarkers across multiple tumor types has unlocked new information about cancer biology by providing critical insights to biological, pathogenic and pharmacologic responses to treatment.
+The discovery of biomarkers across multiple tumor types has unlocked new information about cancer biology by providing critical insights to biological, pathogenic, and pharmacologic responses to treatment.
 Some tumor types may have a number of biomarkers associated with them.

 How is tumor profiling performed?